bensheldon/good_job/README.md

 GoodJob includes a Dashboard as a mountable `Rails::Engine`.

-1. Explicitly require the Engine code at the top of your `config/application.rb` file, immediately after Rails is required.
+1. Explicitly require the Engine code at the top of your `config/application.rb` file, immediately after Rails is required and before Bundler requires the Rails' groups.
 This is necessary because the mountable engine is an optional feature of GoodJob.

     ```ruby
     # config/application.rb